 Improving the Design

 Moving forward I am now working on mk11 of the Boobook Farm quail tractor.
 It is going to be built with a steel frame and will have an externally serviced feeding system.
 Regarding the lid, it will remain a one piecer.
 Having external feeders though will enable me to reduce the access hole size under the lid.
 This will reduce and may even completely negate the risk of escaping quail.
-I have thought about making each tractor two bays wide (so 6 bays per tractor) but I appreciate being able to move the narrow tractor between trees and so wont go this route.
+I had thought about making each tractor two bays wide (so 6 bays per tractor).
+I decided against this as I appreciate being able to move the narrow tractor between trees and garden beds.
 The current tractor is miles ahead of the old cages, but these improvements will make it that much better.